Scanning through a list of Super Bowl Winners and Losers is like a time capsule.

 What Team Has Won The Most Super Bowls | How Many People Watched The Super Bowl?

-At any point in the last 40 years, mention a game and I can tell you exactly where I was, and what I was doing in my life during the game.
+At any point in the last 40 years, mention a game and I can tell you exactly where I was, the Super Bowl MVP, and what I was doing in my life during the game.

 Like so many things, the Super Bowl sells nostalgia and history as much as the current game.